Elekekic/Elekekic/README.md

 ![Banner](https://github.com/user-attachments/assets/a5bc2b86-cee3-42dc-a087-ff17360c56c9)

 ### ⌠ 💌 About me ⌡
-― I'm a 19 y/o junior full-stack developer from Trieste,Italy 🌍

-― I strive to progress at least 1% daily
+― I'm a 19 y/o junior full-stack developer from Trieste,Italy 🌍 and I strive to progress at least 1% daily

 ― Passionate about learning new languages, both computer and natural, to broaden my opportunities